andrewharvey/asgs2pgsql/README.md

     make generalization_pyramid

+This step requires that you have loaded the EPSG 3577 : GDA94 / Australian Albers coordinate system into your spatial_ref_sys table using the definition found in the spatial_ref_sys.sql file.
+You can do this by running,

+    psql -f /usr/share/postgresql/9.1/contrib/postgis-1.5/spatial_ref_sys.sql

 # PG Dump
 ## Producing a new db dump
 Once everything has been loaded into PostgreSQL using these scripts you can